Mamelukki/Journal/documentation/Schedule.md

 17.06.2021 | 5 | Create a frontend production build for Heroku, improve home page and work on UI, add token expiration, make the application run on Heroku
 22.06.2021 | 6 | Fix routing error (where refreshing the page gives unknown endpoint), change error handling of image file type error, other small fixes
 24.06.2021 | 9 | Create footer, improve home page, fix token expiration time, refactor journal entry component, fix journal entry deletion (and relevant notifications), make other small improvements
-Hours in total | 141
+06.07.2021 | 4 | Add more tests for the frontend and refactor the existing tests Hours in total | 145